 How do you feel about people, who either ask you questions about your service or look around your products, then leave without buying?

-Some business owners get angry at what they perceive to be time wasters.
+Some business owners get angry.
+They perceive these people to be time wasters.
 In doing so, they miss out on a massively valuable opportunity.
 They leave a huge business asset on the table… untapped.

-I’m referring to the feedback these so-called time wasters can provide you with.
+I’m referring to the enormously valuable feedback, which these so-called time wasters can provide you with.

 Time wasters are attracted to us for a reason